Home » Dinners » Creamy Keto Baked Salmon

 Baked salmon fillets in a white rectangular dish with a creamy sauce.

-Bake for 20 to 25 minutes, until the fish flakes in the center
+Step 4: Bake until the fish flakes in the center

 Note